KanekoHato/AHK-MP-CTM-Code/README.md

 ## Problem :
 Do You wanna stream but only have 1 monitors?
-Do You feel annoyed that you need to switch tab outside of the game just for reading chat, stream activities or any other things?
+Do You feel annoyed that you need to switch tab outside of the game just for reading chat, looking at stream activities or any other things?

 Now dont wory theres a single AHK Code That can fix all of your problems !~